 0

-A SIMPLER, QUICKER, OFF-THE-GRID SHELTER The Purricane Vault is our take on the common "insulated tote" type of shelter.
-It is a simpler and faster-to-ship alternative to our beautiful and feature rich heated wooden cat houses.
+A SIMPLER, QUICKER, OFF-THE-GRID SHELTER Our Purricane Vault is an engineer's take on the common "insulated tote" type of outdoor cat shelter!
+It can be a quick alternative and stepping stone to our beautiful and feature rich heated wooden cat houses.

 SAME HIGH STANDARDS Don't let the simple concept fool you...
 This product features our usual high standard of engineering and quality of craftsmanship as all of our other builds.
 The design is well thought out and the materials used are high quality.
 All parts are assembled well and fit together precisely.